fuse-box/fuse-box/docs/stylesheet.md

 });
 ```

+**IMPORTANT** you should avoid using `macros` in the `urls`, since that reduces the readbility, not to mentioned the
+transparency of your project.
+Your resources will be handled gracefully even with **deep nested** imports

+## Intergation with HMR

+HMR is pre-configured with all CSS preprocessors.
+Sit sit back and relax.
+Your browser view will be updated accordingly
+on every `save`

+Additionally, FuseBox maps a;; dependencies (`import` syntax) and will re-trigger the actual origin of the file to be
+updated

 ## Plugins and configuration integration

-Css preprocessors like `Sass`, `Less`, `Stylus` and preconfigured.
+CSS preprocessors like `Sass`, `Less`, `Stylus` and preconfigured.
 Every plugin API is exactly the same and can be
 defined as shown below:

 ```ts